"No (wo)man is an island" - why we need to involve others

 So, who should you choose?
 Look for people who have some “skin in the game” – that is, they will benefit from executing this strategy well.
 Prioritise people of integrity – they support you and want you to succeed, and are also prepared to challenge you to be the best you can be.
 And do your best to find grounded optimists – they have a clear understanding of reality, and a firm grasp of all the possibilities and opportunities that lie ahead.
 People with commitment, integrity and optimism will turbo-charge your thinking, producing better ideas than you could generate alone.

-We’re almost half-way through this series of nine strategies to help you have great ideas.
+We’re closing in on the half-way point of this ten-part series of strategies to help you have great ideas.
 The first four strategies are:

 - Groupthink – Wikipedia